Stremio/stremio-addon-sdk/README.md

 You can check our [list of recommended hosting providers for Node.js](./docs/deploying/README.md) or alternatively host it locally with [localtunnel](https://github.com/localtunnel/localtunnel).

-After you've deployed publically, in order to get your add-on to show in Stremio (through the [public Add-on collection](https://api.strem.io/addonscollection.json)), you need to use [publishToCentral](./docs/README.md#publishtocentralurl).
+After you've deployed publically, in order to get your add-on to show in Stremio (through the [public Add-on collection](https://api.strem.io/addonscollection.json)), you need to use [publishToCentral](./docs/README.md#publishtocentralurl) or publish [manually through the UI](https://stremio.github.io/stremio-publish-addon/index.html).

 ## Examples & tutorials